This post may contain affiliate links. Please read our disclosure policy.

 Instructions

-• Boil the water in a large pot with some salt and a drizzle of oil.
+• Boil the water in a large pot with some 1 teaspoon salt and a drizzle of 1 teaspoon olive oil.

-• Add the pasta, stir well and cook until al dente, about 8-10 minutes or according to the package directions.
+• Add the 8 ounces wheat short pasta, stir well and cook until al dente, about 8-10 minutes or according to the package directions.
 Once done, drain the pasta in a colander and run under cold water; set aside.

-• Meanwhile, in a salad bowl, whisk yogurt together with the lemon juice, zest, Old Bay seasoning, chopped chives, salt, and pepper.
+• Meanwhile, in a salad bowl, whisk 2/3 cup plain Greek yogurt together with the 1 lemon juice, zest, 1 teaspoon Old Bay seasoning, 2 tablespoons chopped chives, and salt and pepper.
 Stir in the pasta and toss to evenly coat.

-• Add in the shrimp, crab, celery, and gently fold.
+• Add in the 8 ounce pre-cooked shrimp, 8 ounce crab meat, 1/2 cup celery finely diced, and gently fold.
 Taste for seasoning and adjust with salt and pepper, as needed.

 • Refrigerate for 30 minutes to chill and allow the flavors to meld.